compose-spec/compose-ref/README.md

-# Kraken
+# Compose Specification Reference Implementation

 ![logo](logo.png)

-Kraken is the reference implementation of the Compose specification.
+This project host the reference implementation of the Compose specification.
+It is not designed for production use but to demonstrate implementation of Compose Specification on top of Docker API and offer a code base to experiment with changes being proposed to the Compose Specification.

 ![Continuous integration](https://github.com/compose-spec/compose-ref/workflows/Continuous%20integration/badge.svg)